Table of Contents

 Step 5.
 Examine the Computer RAM Issue

-Last but not the least, if none of the four-step effort speed up the performance in working on a large Excel file in Windows 10, it may be an issue with your computer's memory.
+Last but not the least, if none of the four-step efforts speed up the performance in working on a large Excel file in Windows 10, it may be an issue with your computer's memory.
 Follow the 10 tips on how to solve high RAM memory usage issue in Windows 10.

-How to Recover Unsaved Large Excel Files
+How to Repair Corrupted Large Excel Files Efficiently

 Was This Page Helpful?